Best family holidays in Europe

 Best European family holiday destinations

 So, where are the best destinations in Europe for a family holiday?
-For me, Italy, Greece and Spain have always proved the most family-friendly places in Europe – the people, the food, the beaches and the attractions all work well with kids.
+For me, Italy, Greece, France and Spain have always proved the most family-friendly places in Europe – the people, the food, the beaches and the attractions all work well with kids.
 However, in this article I’ve suggested a whole range of family holiday ideas in Europe which I hope will inspire you to consider some new destinations to explore this year.

 Early summer sun European family holiday ideas